Certora/Documentation/docs/prover/cli/options.md

 but previously encountered satisfy statements will be still considered when creating a satisfying assignment.
 Turning on the `independent_satisfy` mode will, for each sub-rule, ignore all currently not-checked satisfy statements.

-As an illustrative example, consider the following rule `R` that has two satisfy:
+As an illustrative example, consider the following rule `R` that has two satisfy statements:

 ```cvl
 …